stulp/dmpbbo/README.md

 # For whom?

-This library may be useful for you if you:
+This library may be useful for you if you

 + are interested in the **theory** behind dynamical movement primitives and their optimization.
 Then the <a href="tutorial/"><b>tutorials</b></a> are the best place to start.